 Residents of Shanghai, Jiangsu, Anhui and Zhejiang can apply at the General-Consulate of Sweden in Shanghai by appointment.

-Residents of Hong Kong (including those holding Chinese passports) applying for a Schengen visa, where the main destination is Sweden, should from 1st September 2021 apply at the Consulate General of Finland in Hong Kong that will resume the visa representation for Sweden.
+Residents of Hong Kong (including those holding Chinese passports) applying for a Schengen visa, where the main destination is Sweden, should apply at the Consulate General of Finland in Hong Kong.

 The visa applications will be handled according to the capacity of the Consulate General of Finland in Hong Kong and the external service provider until further notice.
 Local restrictions and the changes in the pandemic situation may affect the customer service.
 It is the applicant's own responsibility to find out about current entry restrictions and other relevant entry conditions in the destination country.